filecoin-project/fvm-docs/CONTRIBUTIONS.md

                   CONTENT ROOT    SIDEBAR SECTION
 ```

 Topbar sections just act as holders for sub-content.
-There is no information listed in topbar section folders other than a placeholder `_index.md` file which tells Hugo which folders are topbar sections.
+There is no information listed in topbar section folders other than a placeholder `_index.md` file, which tells Hugo which folders are topbar sections.

 ```plaintext
 concepts  <------------ TOPBAR SECTION